Eco-Friendly Holiday Tips

 - Use LED lights for your home.
 Traditional incandescent and florescent bulbs use a ton of energy to light up your house each night.
 LEDs are up to 80% more efficient and last 10 times longer than traditional lights.² Plus, since they have a better light quality, a little goes a long way!
 You'll still get that bright and cheerful look at night without the added environmental cost.
 If you own old lights you would like to recycle, call your county's recycling and waste center to see what they're accepting.

 Recycle your tree after the holidays.
 Call your local recycling centers to see if they accept Christmas trees.
 Just drop it off and they'll take care of the rest.
-Most of the time, the trees are chipped into mulch and used for public outdoor areas or parks.³ Not only are you safely disposing of the tree, you're also giving back to the community!
+Sometimes, the trees are chipped into mulch and used for public outdoor areas or parks.
+Not only are you safely disposing of the tree, you're also giving back to the community!

 If you want to repurpose your tree, consider turning it into a bird sanctuary.
 Just place your tree in your backyard and hang up bird feeders from the branches.
 When spring arrives you can always chop up the tree, where the wood can later be used for mulch.